Do I need home care insurance?

 And many more

 Specialist policies for care home services, hospices, charities and many other care providers are available too.
-See the related policies section in this guide or view the care & medical insurance section on our website.
+See the related policies section in this guide or view the care and medical insurance section on our website.

 Simply put, standard business insurance doesn’t include vital protection against the specific risks of the care industry which could leave patients, staff and business vulnerable.
 While some insurance providers could patch together various policies to cover your liability, buildings, contents etc., this will likely leave holes in your cover for things like: